rileyfewer/FizzBuzz/README.md

 ### Forking and requesting to make a contribution

-1. Share your FizzBuzz GitHub repository URL with another student in the class.
+1. Share your FizzBuzz_new GitHub repository URL with another student in the class.

 2. Have them make a fork of your repository; just as you did at the start of this activity.